barn2plugins/easy-post-types-fields/readme.txt

 == Changelog ==

-= 1.1.9 =
+= 1.1.10 =
-Release date 13 June 2024
+Release date 22 July 2024

-* Fix: Custom field values are gone when the post is quick edited
-* Dev: Upgraded to barn2-lib 2
-* Dev: Added ept prefix to sort_by shortcode attribute in barn2 table plugins
+* Fix: `sort_by` parameter doesn't work when using Posts Table Pro
-* Dev: Redirect to setup wizard after activation in the new WordPress plugin Installation
+* Dev: Tested up to WordPress 6.6

 See changelog.txt for more details.